oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     Make sure the **Age group** is on top of **Marital status**.

-    We notice that although singles watch overall more movies, married people watch more than singles in the younger age group (21-30, 31-40).
+    We notice that although singles watch overall more movies, married people watch more than singles in millennial age group.

     This was not obvious before.